 What I also found was that historic newspaper research was not a mainstay research tool for the majority of genealogy and family history researchers.
 Hence the beginning of this website, The Ancestor Hunt, an attempt to provide tools and techniques, and lists of links to historic newspaper collections available online.

 Jump ahead to these past 2 years.
-I have focused on providing (and updating frequently) gigantic list of links to historic newspaper collections that are free to browse and search online.
+I have focused on providing (and updating frequently) a gigantic list of links to historic newspaper collections that are free to browse and search online.

-Over these past two years I have discovered a company headquartered in Cedar Rapids, Iowa.
-In updating my link lists, it was apparent that the Advantage Preservation company was publishing a rapidly increasing number of collections, working with libraries, historical societies and similar institutions who were interested in preserving their community newspapers and providing them to their patrons online.
+Over these past two years, I have discovered a company headquartered in Cedar Rapids, Iowa.
+In updating my link lists, it was apparent that the Advantage Preservation company was publishing a rapidly increasing number of collections, working with libraries, historical societies, and similar institutions who were interested in preserving their community newspapers and providing them to their patrons online.
 In fact, it appears that their collections are growing in size as fast or faster than any other collection or set of collections in the U.S. This piqued my interest.

-I recently contacted Jeff Kiley, the Chief Operating Officer of the Advantage Preservation company and asked him several questions.
+I recently contacted Jeff Kiley, the Chief Operating Officer of the Advantage Preservation company, and asked him several questions.
 The results of the interview follow.